bolonobolo/bolonobolo.github.io/_posts/2019-11-11-Win32-shellcode-2.md

 ![](/assets/images/windows/x86/getcalc_1.gif)<br>

-The length is 176 bytes and is NULL free
+The length is 176 bytes and is NULL free.<br>
+In the next post we will spawn a MessageBox with a custom title and message.